 Microwave chicken stock.
 It’s a pretty nifty trick to know how to make.
 Because while nothing beats stock that’s slowly simmered all day on the back of the stove, sometimes you just need a small amount of decent stock PRONTO!
 Which is where this recipe shines.
 Simply toss chicken bones, whatever veggies you want or happen to have languishing in the fridge, and water in a bowl, microwave for a few minutes, and tada!
 Homemade chicken broth.
-Just like magic.–Angie Zoobkoff
+Magic.–Angie Zoobkoff

-Microwave Chicken Stock Recipe
+Microwave Chicken Stock

-- 1. In a medium microwave-safe bowl or other container, combine the chicken bones, water, garlic, and vegetables.
+- In a medium microwave-safe bowl or other container, combine the chicken bones, water, garlic, and vegetables.
 Season with a salt and pepper.

-- 2. Microwave, uncovered, for 5 minutes.
+- Microwave, uncovered, for 5 minutes.
 Strain and then let cool slightly.
 Taste and adjust the seasoning accordingly.